-Effective July 1, 2017, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on Association growth in excess of a targeted growth rate, if the District is also growing above a targeted growth rate.
-From January 1 to June 30, 2017, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on growth in excess of a sustainable growth rate.
-Previously, the required investment was equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on growth in excess of a sustainable growth rate.
+Effective January 1, 2017, we were required by AgriBank to maintain an investment equal to 2.25% of the average quarterly balance of our note payable, with an additional amount required on growth in excess of a sustainable growth rate.
 Previously, the required investment was equal to 2.25% of the average quarterly balance of our note payable to AgriBank plus an additional 1.0% on growth that exceeded a targeted rate.

-The balance of our investment in AgriBank, all required stock, was \$185.4 million at June 30, 2017, and \$180.8 million at December 31, 2016.
+The balance of our investment in AgriBank, all required stock, was \$184.5 million at March 31, 2017, and \$180.8 million at December 31, 2016.